hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Not even one in strange costume was seen.
 >
 > Bel.
-Such balls are meant as catch penneys, by those
+Such balls are meant as catch pennies, by those
 >
 > Who laugh at all on whom they do impose.
 >